Akhilesh elected as SP legislature party leader in UP | Politics

 - India

-Briefing reporters after the first meeting of the newly-elected MLAs at the party headquarters, Uttar Pradesh SP chief Naresh Uttam said Yadav has been elected as the leader of the legislature party.

-With this, the SP president is all set to become the leader of opposition in the Uttar Pradesh Assembly.

-Yadav, who won from the Karhal seat in Mainpuri in the Uttar Assembly polls, had recently resigned from his Lok Sabha membership from Azamgarh.
+The SP president, who won from Karhal in Mainpuri, is now set to become the leader of opposition in the Uttar Pradesh Assembly.
+He had recently resigned from his Lok Sabha membership from Azamgarh.

+Uttar Pradesh SP chief Naresh Uttam announced Yadav's election as the leader of the legislature party.

-Under Yadav's leadership, the SP will raise the issues concerning people in the Assembly and oppose the false claims and wrong policies of the state government, Uttam said.
+Under Yadav's leadership, the SP will raise various issues concerning people in the Assembly, counter any false claim made by the state government and oppose its wrong policies, Uttam said.

+When the SP legislature party meeting was underway, Yadav's uncle Shivpal Singh Yadav who has been elected MLA from his traditional Jaswant Nagar seat in Etawah on an SP ticket told reporters that he has not been invited to attend it.

+''I have no information about the meeting.
+I tried to contact SP leaders but I have not got any information about it.
+Under these circumstances, it will not be correct for me to go to the legislature party meeting,'' Shivpal Singh Yadav said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)